20 Spicy Recipes That Fire Up Your Metabolism

 Nutrition: 200 calories, 10.8 g fat (6 g saturated fat), 412 mg sodium, 16.2 g carbs, 4.9 g fiber, 11 g sugar, 9.7 g protein

-Pizza is everyone's favorite dish (me being completely bias), but sometimes hard to stand by because of the low nutrients that come with it.
+Pizza is everyone's favorite dish (me being completely biased), but sometimes hard to stand by because of the low nutrients that come with it.
 But, check out this great way to lower the carb count and up the nutrients with these bell pepper pizzas!
 They are the perfect size for portion control and packed with flavors.
 Bell peppers give such a great bite to these saucy, cheesy little dishes that you won't even miss the bread.
 With the addition of red pepper flakes, you'll get that kick you're looking for and an increase in health benefits.
-In traditional Chinese medicine, red pepper flakes have been used to treat digestive problems, circulatory problem, infections, and arthritis.
+In traditional Chinese medicine, red pepper flakes have been used to treat digestive problems, a circulatory problem, infections, and arthritis.
 Combine that with the weight loss properties and you have the perfect meal to get you to that body goal.

 Get the recipe at Peas and Crayons.